GenericMappingTools/gmt-for-geodesy/4_grids/README.md

 <img src="1_earth-day.png" width="80%" aling=center>

-Let's start by making a satelitall image of the earth.
+Let's start by making a satellite image of the earth.
 The command for plotting images from grids or images is [`grdimage`](https://docs.generic-mapping-tools.org/latest/grdimage.html).

 We serve two [NASA image products](https://www.generic-mapping-tools.org/remote-datasets/earth-daynight.html):